ronomon/zip/README.md

 common zip character encoding.

-* Rejects unequal compressed and uncompressed sizes when a file is stored uncompressed, which can exploited to create ambiguity and chameleon files.
+* Rejects unequal compressed and uncompressed sizes when a file is stored uncompressed, which can exploited to create ambiguity, i.e. in file content.

-* Rejects MS-DOS date years after 2099 that are not correctly handled by other zip implementations.
+* Rejects MS-DOS date years after 2099 that are not correctly handled by some zip implementations.

 * Rejects MS-DOS date months that are out of range, i.e. 0 or more than 12,